-This was the case with Heidi Alexander, who’s incredible images from Stockport Market in 1977 eventually saw the light of day after she found the time to dig through her archives during the current coronavirus lockdown.
+This was the case with Heidi Alexander, whose incredible images from Stockport Market in 1977 eventually saw the light of day after she found the time to dig through her archives during the first national covid lockdown.

 On discovering the images on Heidi’s Instagram page I got in touch to find out more about this incredible body of work and also her path into photography.

 “I was born and raised in Switzerland by my American single mother, I started snapping bits of a nomadic childhood with cheap plastic cameras given to me by my absent father, a motor racing photographer.

 In 1969 my mother brought myself, along with my four siblings to Scotland.
 I think that’s partly why I was drawn to take photos in the streets here, (in Scotland and England) – it was all so unfamiliar, almost exotic.

 After attending Stirling University during the 1970’s I eventually settled in Edinburgh.
 Marriage and family took priority over the offer of a place at David Hurn’s Documentary Photography course in Newport in Wales in 1977, though I spent my first pregnancy building a darkroom and took my film camera along to mother and toddler groups”.

 “The work of Weegee, Robert Frank, W. Eugene Smith, Diane Arbus, Eve Arnold, Mary Ellen Mark, Vivian Maier, David Hurn, and Martin Parr, to name a few, have always been an inspiration.

 Since my recent retirement from a career in Child Protection Social Work, I continue to enjoy documenting life with digital equipment, mainly of people and everyday situations, on local streets in the UK and during my travels abroad.